Kerberus-MC/.github/profile/README.md

 ## 📦 Featured Projects

 ### 🔹 [Mythcraft](https://github.com/Kerberus-MC/Mythcraft)
-A fantasy-tech adventure where you play as a dragon, explore magical biomes, and master both spells and machines.

 ### 🔸 [Dragoncraft](https://github.com/Kerberus-MC/Dragoncraft)
-A performance-heavy dragon survival pack with an emphasis on combat, evolution, and community progression.

 ### 🟢 [Toothless](https://github.com/Kerberus-MC/Toothless)
-Our *How to Train Your Dragon*-inspired pack focused on taming, flying, and immersive sky-island exploration.

 ---

 ## 💬 Join the Community

-Whether you're looking for support, want to share screenshots, or just hang out —
 **come say hi on our [Discord](https://discord.gg/kfR6WyFSr7)!**

 ---